India cancels orders for Chinese COVID-19 test kits; says will not lose a single rupee

 "Hence, it was decided to go for Wondfo's exclusive distributor for India for the kit who quoted an all inclusive price for FOB (logistics) without any clause for advance," it said.

-The government had decided to procure rapid antibody testing kits as the regular tests (RT-PCR) takes longer time.
+The government had decided to procure rapid antibody testing kits as the regular tests (RT-PCR) take longer time.

+A number of states including Rajasthan and West Bengal complained about the quality of the test kits, following which the ICMR asked them to temporarily not use them.

 "Based on scientific assessment of their performance, the order in question (Wondfo) along with order in respect of another make found under-performing have been cancelled," the government said.